Provence-Alpes-Côte d'Azur: Regional services

-All regional trains services are operated by SNCF TER Provence-Alpes Côte d'Azur, except between Nice and Digne-les-Bains, operated by CP, the own-region company.
+All regional train services are operated under the ZOU! brand used for interurban train and bus services funded by the region.
+All such services are part of the TER Provence-Alpes-Côte d'Azur network and operated by SNCF on behalf of the region, except for services on the line between Nice and Digne-les-Bains, which are operated by Chemins de fer de Provence, a company owned by the region.
+In 2021 the region became the first in mainland France to open up TER services to competition, and after a tender process awarded a contract to Transdev to operate TER services on the Marseille-Nice line.
+Transdev is scheduled to commence operations in place of SNCF from June 2025.

 The Regional Council of Provence-Alpes Côte d'Azur is the transport authority and defines the services in all region.
 An attractive fare permits to transport more than 100,000 passengers every day in 750 trains.
 Trains are leaving every 15, 20, 30, 60 or 120 minutes on each line.

-With only one big line, the tracks are saturated causing delays or cancellations.
-The region has to rent other trains from other regions to respond at the offer.
+The regional services operate on one set of tracks throughout the regions, which has led to delays and cancellations along the line.
 In 2016, during the second Council of the Year at the Region Hall in Marseille, in front of politicians and the new President of the Regional Council of Provence-Alpes-Côte d'Azur Christian Estrosi, the SNCF CEO, Guillaume Pepy, has announced the impossibility of the company to respond to the demand.
-The Marseille-Saint-Charles Station, the Marseille's main railway station can't support more than 23 trains an hour and the tracks are too old and not enough to accept an average of the capacity.
+The Marseille-Saint-Charles Station, the Marseille's main railway station cannot support more than 23 trains an hour and the tracks are too old and not enough to accept an average of the capacity.
 The project of new high-speed line called LGV PACA in 2030 could permit to increase trains on tracks with a new crossing of Marseille with a tunnel.
 Two new stations will be created in the territory of the city and a new line between Cannes and Nice Côte d'Azur Airport.